 Drinks that are safe to consume for people in low-residue diet are decaffeinated beverages, milk, juice without pulp, and strained vegetable juices.
 It's important to stay away from anything that has caffeine for it can easily irritate the stomach lining.

-Foods and drinks that you need to avoid are seeds, nuts, coconut, whole grain products (rice, pasta, cereals, breads, and kasha), raw or dried fruits, raw vegetables, certain cooked vegetables like potatoes with skin, baked beans, cabbage, corn, peas, broccoli, winter squash and Brussels sprouts, cheese with seeds or nuts, peanut butter, jam, and marmalade, pickles, olives, relish, horseradish, popcorn, fruit juices with pulp, and caffeinated beverages.
+Foods and drinks that you need to avoid are seeds, nuts, coconut, whole grain products (rice, pasta, cereals, breads, and kasha), raw or dried fruits, raw vegetables, certain cooked vegetables like potatoes with skin, baked beans, cabbage, corn, peas, broccoli, winter squash and Brussels sprouts, cheese with seeds or nuts, peanut butter, jam, and marmalade, pickles, olives, relish, horseradish, popcorn, and fruit juices with pulp.